dreameshuggah/data_drift_detection/README.md

 *   **Automated Alerts:** Logic to flag features that exceed defined drift thresholds.
 *   **Scalable Design:** Capable of handling both numerical and categorical data features.

+## How It Works
+1) Reference Baseline: The tool establishes a statistical baseline using a "Reference Dataset" (usually the training set).

+2) Feature Profiling: For each feature, the tool calculates statistical properties.

+3) Comparison: It compares the current data window against the baseline using the selected statistical test.

+4) Drift Scoring: A drift score is generated.
+If the score exceeds the threshold, the feature is marked as "drifted."
 ---

 ## Installation